 What's included

-Collaborative experiences invite students to build, code and create their own AI interactions while the safe, meaningful, and creative experiences empower students to be responsible and inspired creators.
+Collaborative experiences invite students to build, code and create their own AI interactions.
+These experiences help to ensure students are confident and empowered to live and work in an AI enabled world.